AlSaltAlBahri/FriendshipChecker/README.md

-# FriendshipChecker

-This script checks if user A is following user B and vice versa.
+### OVERVIEW
+This script uses twitter API to determine if two users are following each other.

+### HOW TO RUN THE CODE

+create an app using Developer.twitter.com then change the API credentials in the script, and run it using python.